Pushpaka Vimana (1987 film): Filming

 Thota Tharani constructed a street set for the film beside the Hyland Hotel in Bengaluru.
 The ramshackle room where the graduate lives, and the building itself, was constructed above the hotel.
 Most of the shooting was done in the Windsor Manor hotel in Bengaluru.
 The management of Windsor Manor were not initially willing to let the film be shot there, but after Nagaraj told them that "the entire world will know about this hotel after the film", they agreed.
 The scenes where the graduate meets the beggar were shot at a bridge near Windsor Manor.
 According to Anand, Srinivasa Rao wanted the entire cast to be present at all times, regardless of whether they were filming scenes or not.

 As Ramesh was not as old as his character, Srinivasa Rao "made him look old".
 The killer's signature weapon is an ice dagger.
 For this reason, every night, an ice mould in the shape of a dagger was kept in the freezer; however, the ice dagger would often melt soon by morning because of the strong density lights being used in the shooting.
 Srinivasa Rao ultimately decided to use an acrylic dagger, which looked like an ice dagger.
 To capture background and ambient noise accurately, sequences were shot twice.
-The entire budget of the film was ₹35 lakh (worth ₹13 crore in 2021 prices).